All News /

 The Sheffield symposium follows the success of the MAPP First International Conference in January which attracted over 180 delegates and brought together powder experts to discuss the advanced techniques now being investigated in advanced powder processes.

-Registration is open until 10th August via the University of Sheffield Online Store and limited spaces are available.
+Registration closed on Friday 10th August via the University of Sheffield Online Store and limited spaces are available.
 We also have limited options remaining for sponsorship.

 Sponsors for the AAMS2018 event include :